Where to Find the Best Pizza in Dallas — From Thin Crust to Detroit-Style and Everything in Between

 Australian pizza concept, 400 Gradi, opened in downtown Dallas in 2019.

-Zalat Pizza is rapidly spreading around Dallas-Fort Worth and Houston (Courtesy of Zalat)
+Zalat Pizza is rapidly spreading around Dallas-Fort Worth, Houston, and Austin.
+(Courtesy of Zalat)

 Pizzeria Testa has been serving pies in Lower Greenville since 2018.
 (Courtesy)